Sebastiangomezzz/inditex_podcaster/README.md

 In the project directory, you can run:
 ### IMPORTANT!
-Before running the app, it's important to allow CORS in your browser.
+- Before running the app, it's important to allow CORS in your browser.
 Do it by accessing to the following link: https://cors-anywhere.herokuapp.com/corsdemo
+- Check node and npm versions are, at least: node version >= v16.13.0 npm version >= 8.1.0

 ### `npm start`
 Runs the app in the development mode.\